sbag13/bezpieczenstwo_uslug_sieciowych/bus/lab1-chat/README.md

 After building programs can be run directly from binary which can be found in **target** folder.

+Above commands can be preceded with flags which turns on printing logs:
+- RUST_LOG=debug
+- RUST_LOG=info
+- RUST_LOG=error

 ### Options

 Client module can be run with options.